Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Differentially Private LS-MDP

 where $k \geq 0$ is a user-defined parameter that can be adjusted to provide a trade-off between privacy and the accuracy level of the Dirichlet mechanism, and $\text{B}(k\overline{\zeta}^{\beta})$ is the normalizing constant, which is a multivariate beta function, expressed as:

 \end{definition} where $\Gamma(.)$ is the gamma function \cite{Digamma_func}.
 The Dirichlet mechanism in Definition~\ref{definition~DM} is a randomized mechanism that takes a vector scaled by parameter $k$ as an input and provides an output vector according to the Dirichlet distribution.
-The output vector is more concentrated around the input vector for greater values of $k$.
+The output vector is more concentrated around the input vector for greater values of $k$, that is the value of $k$ controls the amount of noise added by the Dirichlet mechanism.
+When $k$ is small, the output vector tends to depart from the input vector, indicating better privacy, but this comes at the expense of the solution accuracy.
+So, physically the effect of differential privacy on the load ensemble represented by a LS-MDP is its perturbation via Dirichlet noise without compromising its properties.
+To ensure privacy guarantee for this mechanism, we state:

 \begin{theorem}[Privacy Guarantee \cite{Dirichlet_mechanism}] \normalfont The Dirichlet mechanism in Definition~\ref{definition~DM} satisfies $(\epsilon,\delta)$-probabilistic differential privacy with: